udaybjoshi/elt_nyc_collision/README.md

 ## Notes
 - Make sure the MySQL service is running before executing the ETL pipeline.
 - If you encounter connection issues, verify the `.env` file and database settings.

+## Licence
+This project is licensed under the MIT License - see the LICENSE file for details.